Hey! I’m Petr!

 I had everything going for me.
 Then I lost it.
-My personal pains are the reason why I want to help you avoid the unnecessary suffering I had to go through and why I want to help you take control of your time, homework, stress, fun, career… control of your life.
+My personal pains are the reason why I want to help you avoid the unnecessary suffering I had to go through.

 I have always been good at two things: playing hockey and getting good grades.
-And thanks to that, despite being from a small town in the Czech Republic, I received financial aid to attend Hotchkiss – a prestigious boarding school in the US.
+And thanks to that, despite being from a small town in the Czech Republic, I received financial aid to attend Hotchkiss – a prestigious boarding school in Connecticut.

 Hotchkiss changed my life and I loved every second of it.
 But coming from a humble background, I knew that my parents would not be able to afford college tuition after my boarding school education was over, so I worked as hard as I could – in the classroom and on the ice – to achieve my dream of playing hockey for a US college.